San Marino High School: Student population

 As of the 2008-09 school year, the school had an enrollment of 1,096 students (276 seniors) and 59 classroom teachers (on an FTE basis), for a student-teacher ratio of 18.6.
-The school's racial composition is 60% Asian, 27% Caucasian, 10% Hispanic, 1% African American, 1% Two or more Races and 1% other.
+The school's racial composition is 60% Asian, 27% white, 10% Hispanic, 1% African American, 1% Two or more Races and 1% other.

 Athletics

 San Marino has a history of athletic rivalry with South Pasadena High School, a neighboring city school.
 Due to tradition, games against South Pasadena tend to have a larger crowd and hold more significance versus games against other schools.

 In 1998, the school won five straight CIF boys' tennis titles and was ranked number one in USA Today's High School Tennis Teams.

 In April 2018, the San Marino High School Winter Drumline advanced to the WGI world class division and ranked 14th in the nation.

-On December 5, 2015, the football team won a California Interscholastic Federation Central Section title, defeating Charter Oak High School of Covina by the score of 45-28, then on December 12, 2015, they defeated Sierra Canyon School in the CIF State Southern California Regional Small School Division by the score of 36-35.
+On December 5, 2015, the football team won a California Interscholastic Federation Central Section title, defeating Charter Oak High School of Covina by the score of 45-28.
+On December 12, 2015, they defeated Sierra Canyon School in the CIF State Southern California Regional Small School Division by the score of 36-35.
+They lost in the CIF Championship game to Central Catholic High School from Modesto.